 - Occupancy Limits /Maximum Overnight Occupancy.
-Maximum overnight occupancy for vacation rentals is limited to up to a maximum of two persons per sleeping room or guestroom, plus two additional persons per unit.
+Maximum overnight occupancy limited to a maximum of two persons per sleeping room or guestroom, plus two additional persons per unit.

 - Noise Limits.
 A prohibition on outdoor amplified sound is imposed.